Winterize your sterndrive or outboard motor- tips for the do-it-yourselfer

 Why should I winterize my motor?

-The main reason is to protect your block from cracking from freezing damage.
+The main reason for boat motor winterizing is to protect your block from cracking from freezing damage.
 While many boaters use their boats into fall to enjoy fishing, summer boaters know it’s time to get their boat ready for the cold before it’s too late.
 Whether you have your motor professionally winterized or you are a do-it-yourselfer, we can help with some winterizing boat motor tips.
 Always refer to the service manual before performing any service on your motor, especially when you winterize boat engines.

 Outboards and Inboards: